Skip to main content

 Processing and persistence

-Streaming and event processingLive data for rules, monitoring, pipelines and further processing.
+Streaming and event processingLive data for rules, monitoring, pipelines, and further processing.

 Time series and history managementBasis for trends, comparisons, dashboards and historical analyses.